lereedjr/Kaggle---Give-me-some-credit/README.md

 #### Modeling
 The target variable of the data is categorical, so classification machine learning algorithms will be used.
-- Perform classification techniques using cross-validation
+- Perform classification techniques using cross-validation with Logistic Regression, Decision Tree, K-NN, and Ensemble Methods.
-    - Logistic Regression
-    - Decision Tree
-    - K-NN
+    - Confusion Matrix
-    - Ensemble Methods
+    - ROC
     - Predict using test set

 ### Conclusion
 Chose the best model from the four different classification techniques with a very high accuracy and kappa statistic.